Nikhil-Wani/Fundamentals-of-Go-Lang/README.md

 The basic structure of a Go programs consists of following parts:-

 Package Declaration.
-Import Packages.
+1. Import Packages.
-Variables.
+2. Variables.
-Statements and Expressions.
+3. Statements and Expressions.
-Functions.
+4. Functions.
-Comments.
+5. Comments.

-basic of Go programming
+Basic of Go programming

 1. how to print a something in go.
 2. even odd in go